UPDATE: South Korean Law Research on the Internet

-There are many other useful websites which provide information on the overview of Korean legal system, legal resources or links to other sites.
+There are many other useful websites which provide information on the overview of the Korean legal system, legal resources, or links to other sites.
 For more information, refer to the sites below.

 - Library of Congress, Guide to Law online : South Korea

-- University of Chicago, Republic of Korea: Korea legal research Resources
+- University of Chicago, Republic of Korea: Korean legal research resources

 - Korean Legal Research at the University of Washington

 The articles or books below also provide helpful introduction to Korean legal research:

 - Yong–Hee KIM, ‘Introduction to Korean Legal Materials’, Journal of Korean Law vol 2. no.1, Seoul National University, Law Research Institute, 2002